tenstorrent/sfpi/README.md

   To build:
     make -j <n>

-  Note: re-building gcc is squirrelly, if you aren't sure how to do it it is best to build from scratch w/ a "make clean".
+  Note: incremental gcc buidls are squirrelly, if you aren't sure how to do it it is best to build from scratch w/ a "make clean" at the tt-gcc level.

 5) Build the tests:
     cd $SFPI_ROOT/sfpi/tests